-For the best suction, make sure your vacuum’s dust basket or bag is empty.
-You can improve your machine’s performance even more if you take the time to clean your vacuum before you start, and again monthly.
+For the best suction, make sure your machine’s dust basket or bag is empty.
+You can improve performance even more if you take the time to clean your vacuum before you start, and again monthly.

-Your vacuum’s main head is no substitute for using the crevice attachment at the base of walls and unmovable furniture.
+Your vacuum’s brush head is no substitute for using the crevice attachment at the base of walls and unmovable furniture.
 This should be done at least twice a month, but weekly is ideal.

 Yep, dust builds up beneath raised furniture like sofas, entertainment centers, or bookshelves.
-After vacuuming the edges of the room, switch to the floor attachment and vacuum beneath these pieces at least twice a month.
+After vacuuming the edges of the room, switch to the floor attachment and vacuum beneath these pieces at least monthly.

-Some vacuums, like Kirbys, allow you to perfectly adjust the vacuum head to the height of your flooring.
+Some vacuums, like Kirbys, allow you to adjust the vacuum head to the height of your floor.
 Others only offer the option of hard flooring or carpet.
-Either way, adjust the height to the surface you’re cleaning: too high and you won’t be getting up all of the dirt.
+Either way, change the height to suit the surface you’re cleaning, or your machine won’t suction properly.

 If you look at your carpet closely you’ll see the fibers are twisted loops.
 This means they get dirty all the way around, so vacuuming in only one direction doesn’t adequately clean them.
-On the first pass, vacuum your room left to right then turn and vacuum it from front to back (or vice versa) so you’re cleaning the fibers from every direction.
-In high-traffic areas it’s a good idea to do a few more passes.
+On the first pass, vacuum your room left to right then turn and vacuum it from front to back, so you’re cleaning the fibers from every direction.
+In high-traffic areas, it’s a good idea to repeat this process.